 That’s not the only way you could use Gifs, of course.
 If you’re working for a company that has an informal communication policy, you could add Gifs in the email copy to illustrate a point or make an emotional connection.
 Of course, this won’t apply to every company.

 Adding GIFs to the copy of your emails is a no-brainer.
 If you’re going to go that far, too, you may wish to go one step further and start to leverage video.

 Linking to a video: Why & how to use videos in a sales letter

 Earlier in this post, we talked about how your emails aim to persuade recipients to take action.
 Whatever that action may be.
 There are few mediums more persuasive than video.
 Linking to a video from a sales letter can give a massive boost to your response rate.
-According to Vidyard, rates can increase by as much as 800%:
+These videos can be easily created by any decent online video maker.

 There are a few reasons why video is so successful in reaching people and drawing out a response:

 - It’s possible to convey far more information in a much shorter period.
 It would take a considerable number of written words to impart as much detail as you could put into a one- or two-minute video.

 - Humans are used to communicating face-to-face.
 Body language, facial cues, and other elements play a huge part.
 While a video isn’t a two-way exchange, it still has these elements of communication.